 Certification: 84.7 per cent certified organic ingredients by Organic Food Federation (non food), Vegetarian and Vegan Society Approved, Cruelty Free, Ethical Consumer

 This has a thin, milky consistency and doesn’t really form a lather, but feels creamy and nourishing to wash with.
 It smells fresh and fruity and the argan oil leaves you feeling soft and moisturised.
-A good choice for dry, older skins.
-Good value for money but not as high an organic content as many of the products though.
+A good choice for dry to very dry skins.
+Good value for money but not as high an organic content as many of the products on offer.

 Certification: 100 per cent natural by NaTrue, 24 per cent certified organic ingredients.
 Vegan

-Carina Organics citrus moisturizing body wash 360ml: £11.50, Live in the Light
+Carina Organics citrus moisturising body wash 360ml: £11.50, Live in the Light

 This smells absolutely divine, an orange scent that’s just the tonic for an enlivening morning shower.
 The thick gel foams up nicely and a small handful is enough to cleanse your whole body.
 It feels gentle and moisturising and the larger than average bottle lasts.
 A lovely product with excellent organic credentials.